PaulRBerg/prb-math/README.md

 ### Helper Functions

-In addition to the mathematical and the casting functions, PRBMath provides many other helpers for the user-defined value types, such as `add`,`eq`, and `rshift`.
+In addition to the mathematical and casting functions, PRBMath provides many other helpers for the user-defined value types, such as `add`, `eq`, and
+`rshift`.
 These functions are not part of the core API and are frequently updated, so I invite you to take a look at the source code to see the full list.

-The goal with these helpers is not have to always unwrap and re-wrap variables to perform such basic operations as addition and equality checks.
+The goal with these helpers is to not have to always unwrap and re-wrap variables to perform such basic operations as addition and equality checks.
 However, you should note that using these functions instead of the vanilla operators (e.g. `+`, `==`, and `>>`) will result in a higher gas cost.

 ```solidity